m0nkkke/bdnModelApi/README.md

 # bdnModelApi
-A model for detecting: barcodes, date, name of products
+A simple fast-api model for detecting: barcodes, date, name of products